The 2008 financial crisis exposed a shocking truth: major banks couldn't accurately report their own risk exposures in real-time.

 Schedule a demo with our team today to get started.

-The good news: you don't have to modernize your entire core system to solve the documentation problem.
-New AI-powered tools can parse legacy codebases and extract the data lineage that's been locked inside for decades.
+The good news: you don't have to replace your entire core system to solve the transparency problem.
+AI-powered tools can now parse legacy codebases and extract the data lineage that's been locked inside for decades.

 This means: